nhsbsa/nhsbsa-digital-playbook/src/accessibility/index.md

   tag: a11y
 ---

 The NHS Business Services Authority (NHSBSA) has a legal and moral duty to make its services, websites, documents and other digital products accessible and inclusive.

 Accessibility is about more than compliance, it’s about making sure everyone can access the information and services they need, without barriers.
-By removing barriers, we can create digital products that work better for everyone.

 ## Think about accessibility from the start
 In the UK, 1 in 5 people have a disability - this could be visual, hearing, motor (affecting fine movement) or cognitive (affecting memory and thinking).